InfinityVM/InfinityVM/book/src/coprocessor/api.md

 #### Description

-Submit an ELF file for a zkVM program.
-This endpoint will validate the ELF and persist it in the network.
+Submit a zkVM program binary.
+This endpoint will validate the program binary and persist it in the network.

 #### Details